 As of 2021, the Knight Frank Whisky Index reported a drop of 3.5% in 2020, with extremely rare single malt bottles catching the brunt of the loss in value.
 Sales have since rebounded, bringing fine whisky investments back to the number one spot in alternative assets.
 In fact, analysts predicted a rise of 19.88% compared to 2019’s pre-COVID sales.
 This points toward promising rare whisky investments in 2022 – 2023.

 As an investment, the drop in the value of fine whisky was only temporary.
 A V-shaped market indicates value will continue to rise, marking the initial COVID lockdown as the best time to invest in whisky before 2022.
 Since the second and third-wave of COVID and variants, the UK has seen records broken in rare whisky sales and investments, and this trend seems to continue in 2022.

-Most Expensive Investment Whisky Sold on Auction from 2019-2022
+Most Expensive Investment Whisky Sold on Auction from 2019-2022 (During Covid)